wp-plugins/delete-me/readme.txt

 = 1.1 =

 * Release date: 04/11/2011
-* Added setting for detailed e-mail notification when user deletes themselves.
+* Added setting for detailed e-mail notification when a user deletes themselves.
 * Fixed undefined function errors for wp_delete_post and wp_delete_link when user has Posts or Links.

 = 1.0 =